 In an earthquake, "soft story" apartments and condominiums are most susceptible to shaking damage.
 Soft Story structures are typically residential buildings with open parking or commercial space on the first floor and housing on higher floors.
 These buildings were built in years past, prior to modern building codes.
 In an earthquake, ground shaking causes such structures to sway and sometimes to collapse.

 Work is currently underway on a proposed Soft Story Retrofit Program in Mill Valley, with an objective to protect existing housing stock in the community.
-The City estimates that as many as 125 buildings would be considered Soft Story (with 3 or more units) in City limits.
+The City estimates that there are a number of buildings that would be considered Soft Story (with 3 or more units) in City limits.

-The development of the program was initiated over a year ago by Mayor John McCauley, spurred by his interest in public safety and preserving existing affordable housing in Mill Valley.
+The development of the program was initiated over a year ago by then-Mayor John McCauley, spurred by his interest in public safety and preserving existing affordable housing in Mill Valley.

 Resources: Please click on the links below to learn about Soft Story Retrofit Programs in other Bay Area cities: